Vaibhav2001/Vaibhav2001.github.io/_posts/2019-2-9-Introduction-To-Recursion.md

 ![Memory Stacks](/images/rec.png "Memory Stacks")

 <div style="text-align: justify">
-	So when we reach this configuration then the <b>first return statement execute<b> and slowly each return statement executes thus giving us our answer.
+	So when we reach this configuration then the <b>first return statement execute</b> and slowly each return statement executes thus giving us our answer.
 </div>